HEGSRR/RPr-Mollalo-2020/readme.md

 > Mollalo, A., Vahedi, B. and Rivera, K.M., 2020.
 GIS-based spatial modeling of COVID-19 incidence rate in the continental United States.
 Science of the total environment, 728, p.138884.
 DOI: [10.1016/j.scitotenv.2020.138884](https://doi.org/10.1016/j.scitotenv.2020.138884)

+This reproduction study is part of a publication:

+> Kedron, P., Bardin, S., Holler, J., Gilman, J., Grady, B., Seeley, M., Wang, X. and Yang, W. (2023), A Framework for Moving Beyond Computational Reproducibility: Lessons from Three Reproductions of Geographical Analyses of COVID-19.
+Geogr Anal. https://doi.org/10.1111/gean.12370

 ## Abstract